Think Globally, Write Locally

 If several individuals or departments will be creating source documents, be sure they are all working in tandem, using the same style guide and glossaries.
 Recently, a client submitted a project consisting of technical documents created by several writers-–none of which conformed to a template or style guide.
 Later, using a modular system, the company revised its procedures, created a style guide, and updated all its documents.
 As a result, the company was able to reduce the word count of their source documents by 41%, resulting in significant savings in translation and localization costs.

-Budget Time Realistically
+Budget Document Localization Time and Costs Realistically

 Translation and localization projects require adequate time, which is usually calculated based on document length.
 Other variables that might impact the time frame include technical difficulty, review and validation processes in your workflow, and formatting or production of the final text in the appropriate format(s).